 The shows usually start at 8PM (Korean time), meaning the show gets broadcasted live by that time.
 And since the show starts with the red carpet, the artists also arrive around that time.
 Some artists even arrive earlier (like around 30 mins before the start of the show).
 So in order to have enough time to look around the red carpet venue (or find tickets to get inside, too), and find the best position to stay in, you really need to arrive early.
 You would also need enough time to find the actual venue if you aren’t familiar with the location yet.

-Arrive at least 3 hours (but the earlier the better), find the best location, and standby until the start of the event.
+Arrive at least 3 hours (but of course, the earlier the better because expect fansites to be there taking pictures, too), find the best location, and standby until the start of the event.

 - Wear high heels or bring a stool